Dynamical photon-photon interaction mediated by a quantum emitter: Methods

 In the second experiment, the temporal photon-photon dynamics is probed.
 Here a CW laser (linewidth $<10~$kHz) is sent to a $20$~GHz electro-optical modulator (iXBlue NIR-MX800-LN-20) to generate tunable pulses with duration between 300~ps and 10~ns.
 Furthermore, 100~ps pulses are generated using another pulse generator (Alnair EPG-210 picosecond electrical pulse generator) and an external clock.
 The repetition rate of the experiment is set to $33~$MHz, enabling time delay between the pulses much longer than the emitter's response time.
 The laser central wavelength is tuned to the resonance of the exciton and is strongly attenuated to contain an average photon number below $0.1$ photons within the lifetime of the emitter.
 Two-photon correlation measurements are performed in the different propagation directions of the light, following the same scheme as detailed in Ref \cite{LeJeannic2020} for CW-excitation.
 The coincidence events are detected with four superconducting nanowire single photon detectors (SNSPD) with timing jitters below $30$~ps in transmission, and below $150$~ps in reflection, and using a Swabian ultra time tagger.
 To avoid issues related to the accumulation of jitter over long time acquisition, the clock signal of the laser is also registered, and single photon time detection events are registered according to this clock signal.

-We are able to access in a single measurement run both the correlation data originating from one-photon and two-photon interactions.
+In a single measurement run, we are able to access both the correlation data originating from one-photon and two-photon interactions.
 This is done by recording the second-order intensity correlation function $G^{(2)}_{xy}(t_1,t_2)$ with two single-photon detectors in a pulsed experiment.
 By recording two-photon detection events where $t_1\approx t_2$ and $t_1\approx t_2 + \Delta t$, respectively, we post-select on the processes where two photons from the same excitation pulse or two subsequent excitation pulses were interacting with the QD. $\Delta t$ is the separation between excitation pulses.